 This post is dedicated as a birthday gift to my sister from Jan and I. We are sending our best wishes and these flowers on your birthday Binnaz, many happy returns of the day.

 A day in Boston and Watertown

-I also would like to highlight the public libraries in various locations in Rhode Island offering great service to the public.
+I also would like to highlight the public libraries in various locations in Rhode Island, offering great service to the public.
 The William H. Hall Public Library is located in Cranston, not too far from where we live in Warwick.
-I took Jan to visit a friend’s art show at the library and I stayed out to take photographs.
-The building has a clean architectural style and has character.
+I took Jan to visit a friend’s art show at the library, and I stayed out to take photographs.
+The building has a clean architectural style and character.
 This may grow into a project of public libraries in Rhode Island!

 During one of my walks on a windy day, I stopped to enjoy a dogwood tree and photographed its bobbing flowers.
 As I photographed, several gusts of wind blew the flowers in front of my lens.
 I continued photographing to record the motion blur.
 I hope that when you view them one after the other in rapid sequence, you can also feel the gust of wind pushing them around.

 Our house and garden

 You will see a couple of photographs of our humble house.
 Contrary to the common practice, we have no lawn in the front or the back but many flower beds.
 There are several yucca plants in our gardens.
 When the flower stem starts to rise, the layers of panicles ready to open create an interesting pattern.
 You will see several photographs showing it in slightly different states.
 Along with yuccas, we have quite a few other flowering plants.
 Enjoy some Dutch irises, larkspur, coral bells, hosta, and others.

 Although we have a bed of Rosa rugosa, the photographs of roses are from a neighbor’s front yard.
 I saw them as I walked by, stopped, smelled them, and captured their soft color and skin to share.